diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Not discussed in this section are the `job history server daemon` (for retaining job history data) and the `shuffle handler auxiliary service` (for serving map outputs to reduce tasks).

 ##### Job Submission
-The submit() method on Job creates an internal **JobSubmitter** instance and calls submitJobInternal() on it.
-Having submitted the job, waitForCompletion() polls the job’s progress once per second and reports the progress to the console if it has changed since the last report.
-When the job completes successfully, the job counters are displayed.
+The submit() method on **Job** creates an internal **JobSubmitter** instance and calls submitJobInternal() on it.
+Having submitted the job, `waitForCompletion()` `polls the job’s progress once per second` and reports the progress to the console if it has changed since the last report. `When the job completes successfully, the job counters are displayed`.
 Otherwise, the error that caused the job to fail is logged to the console.

-The job submission process implemented by JobSubmitter does the following:
+The job submission process implemented by **JobSubmitter** does the following:
 * Asks the resource manager for a new application ID, used for the MapReduce job ID (step 2).
 * Checks the output specification of the job.
 For example, if the output directory has not been specified or it already exists, the job is not submitted and an error is thrown to the MapReduce program.
-* Computes the input splits for the job.
+* `Computes the input splits for the job`.
 If the splits cannot be computed (because the input paths don’t exist, for example), the job is not submitted and an error is thrown to the MapReduce program.
 * Copies the resources needed to run the job, including the job JAR file, the configuration file, and the computed input splits, to `the shared filesystem in a directory named after the job ID` (step 3).
 The job JAR is copied with a high replication factor (controlled by the `mapreduce.client.submit.file.replication` property, which defaults to 10) so that there are lots of copies across the cluster for the node managers to access when they run tasks for the job.
 * Submits the job by calling submitApplication() on the resource manager (step 4).

 ##### Job Initialization
-When the resource manager receives a call to its submitApplication() method, it hands off the request to the **YARN scheduler**.
-The scheduler allocates a container, and the resource manager then launches the application master’s process there, under the node manager’s management (steps 5a and 5b).
+When the resource manager receives a call to its submitApplication() method, it hands off the request to the **YARN scheduler**. `The scheduler allocates a container, and the resource manager then launches the application master’s process there, under the node manager’s management (steps 5a and 5b)`.

 The application master for MapReduce jobs is a Java application whose main class is **MRAppMaster**.
 It `initializes the job by creating a number of bookkeeping objects to keep track of the job’s progress`, as it will receive progress and completion reports from the tasks (step 6).
 Next, it retrieves the input splits computed in the client from the shared filesystem (step 7). `It then creates a map task object for each split`, as well as a number of reduce task objects determined by the `mapreduce.job.reduces` property (set by the setNumReduceTasks() method on Job).
 Tasks are given IDs at this point.